-This form of contracting-out was abolished with effect from 6 April 2012.
-Trustees had a statutory power to convert accrued protected rights into ordinary scheme benefits - this power expired on 5 April 2018.
+This form of contracting-out was abolished in April 2012.
+Trustees had a statutory power to convert accrued protected rights into ordinary scheme benefits - this power expired in April 2018.

 8.5 Buying back into the State scheme

 Where a member ceased to be in pensionable service before completing at least two years' qualifying service, it was normally possible to extinguish the member's contracted-out rights by paying a contributions equivalent premium to the State scheme.
 This premium was basically equal to the saving made in the member's and the employer's National Insurance contributions due to the fact that the member was contracted-out.